- Ease of Use

 They’re also an established business who are regulated by the Isle of Man Financial Services Authority (IOMFSA) and offer great customer support.

 But their fees range from approximately 3% to 10%.
-Simply put, there are cheaper ways to buy Bitcoin (BTC) in the UK.
+That’s just not good enough.
+There are plenty of cheaper ways to buy Bitcoin (BTC) in the UK.
 You can easily pay less than 2% in other places.

 Still interested in checking them out?
 Head over to their official website to learn more.